Seandunn92/Vending-Machine/README.md

 Installation

 Everything initially programmed was done on Eclipse which is a Java platform.
-To develop this program, start a project and copy "Driver.java", "VendingMachine.java", and "Driver.java" into your preferred Java Programming Platform
+To develop this program, start a  Java project and copy "Driver.java", "VendingMachine.java", and "Driver.java" into your source folder

 Tests